Best Monthly Apartments in Tokyo with Easy Airport Access (Haneda & Narita Guide)

 For bulk purchases, parties, or very low-cost stock-ups.

-• Gyomu Super — Bulk, low prices, frozen and prepped goods ideal for shared apartments.
+Gyomu Super— Bulk, low prices, frozen and prepped goods ideal for shared apartments.

-• OK — Low-price, good quality; rapidly expanding in Tokyo.
+OK — Low-price, good quality; rapidly expanding in Tokyo.

-• Don Quijote — Discount chain with groceries and household items in one place.
+Don Quijote — Discount chain with groceries and household items in one place.

 Quick tips for expats / monthly apartment residents

-• Choose a supermarket type based on how often you cook and your budget.
+Choose a supermarket type based on how often you cook and your budget.

-• For imported ingredients, check Seijo Ishii, National Azabu or Bio c’ Bon.
+For imported ingredients, check Seijo Ishii, National Azabu or Bio c’ Bon.

-• 24h mini-markets are common near stations — great for late arrivals.
+24h mini-markets are common near stations — great for late arrivals.

-• Many supermarkets sell ready-made bento and microwavable meals — convenient for busy days.
+Many supermarkets sell ready-made bento and microwavable meals — convenient for busy days.

 2. Transport

+Tokyo’s 23 wards offer one of the most advanced and reliable transportation networks in the world.
+With subways, trains, buses, taxis, and ride-hailing apps available everywhere, foreigners staying in monthly apartments in Tokyo can easily move around the city.
 This guide summarizes all major transportation options in a simple and practical way to help first-time visitors navigate Tokyo without stress.

 (1) Subway: The Most Convenient Way to Travel Within Tokyo

 The subway is the most common and efficient transportation method inside the 23 wards.
+It connects nearly all major areas, including business districts, shopping streets, and tourist destinations.

+The subway is known for its punctuality, frequent service, and wide coverage.
 For fast and reliable movement within central Tokyo, the subway is your best option.

 (2) Trains: Ideal for Long-Distance and Airport Access